alenpaul36/Cognizance2020/task 6/Pseudocode.md

 END WHILE

 IF result==orignum
-     Print Congrats it is a armstrong number.
+     Print "Congrats it is a armstrong number."
 Else
-     Print Oops..
-It is not a armstrong number.
+     Print "Oops..
+It is not a armstrong number."